-Rebecca is an associate professor in criminology and the deputy director for the Centre for Social and Population Research at the School of Social Sciences, Monash.
-She's the lead investigator of the Australian Community Capacity Study, a multi-million, multisite, longitudinal study of place.
-Rebecca's research focuses on demographic changes in urban communities and their influence on social relationships, community regulation, victimisation, crime and disorder over time.Read more about Rebecca Wickes's research
+Rebecca is an Associate Professor in Criminology and the Director for the Monash Migration and Inclusion Centre at the School of Social Sciences, Monash University.
+She is the lead investigator of the Australian Community Capacity Study, a multi-million, multisite, longitudinal study of place.
+Dr Wickes’ research focuses on physical and demographic changes in urban communities and their influence on social relationships, inclusion and the concentration of social problems, in particular crime, social exclusion and public disorder.Read more about Rebecca Wickes's research

 Rebecca Wickes's Articles